NAVIN2709/tc-task-01/README.md

-🧭 lostAF
+🧭 LostAF

-lostAF is a Snapchat-style lost and found web application built using React.js and Firebase.
+LostAF is a Snapchat-style lost and found web application built using React.js and Firebase.
 It helps people quickly report found items and connect with those who lost them—fast, simple, and secure.

 🚀 Features